 What in the world is a Goat Yoga class?
 You may be wondering that very thing, and if you are, you're not alone!
 Goat Yoga is a new fitness trend that is quickly gaining popularity.

 It's what it sounds like - combining yoga practiced while goats roam around among the participants.
 It may sound strange, but trust us when we say that it's a lot of fun!

 What Is Goat Yoga?

 Just what is goat yoga?
-Baby goat yoga, or just “goat yoga”, is a novelty yoga practice, made popular in 2016.
+Baby goat yoga, or just “goat yoga,” is a novelty yoga practice made famous in 2016.

-Essentially, the practice has participants doing yoga alongside farm goats.
+Essentially, the practice has participants doing yoga alongside a little goat.

-Sometimes, each participant will have “their own personal goat” for the duration of the class.
+Sometimes, each participant will have “their own personal goat” for the class duration.
 At other studios, there will be two or three goats mingling with the entire class.

 Generally speaking, the goal of goat yoga is to do some simple yoga while smiling, laughing, and having fun with goats — known as some of the cutest, cuddliest, and happiest animals on the farm.

 If yoga with goats sounds odd to you, you’re not alone.
 And make no mistake — the concept doesn’t go back thousands of years like the spiritual discipline of yoga.
 The founder is a woman named Lainey Morse, who in 2016 decided to start this practice with some goats she owned in Albany, Oregon.